rezayadegarF18F/digital-clock/README.md

 # digital-clock

-first android course project
+android course project

 software engineering in univesity of bojnord

 # a discription of this project :

-in this project i've designed a practice digital clock with LinearLayout that's sleeping.
+in this project i've designed a practice digital clock with RelativLayout that's sleeping.